Spaying & Neutering

 Will my pet get fat and lazy if I neuter him/her?

-In truth, most pets gain weight and become lazy because they are fed too much of or the wrong types of food and do get enough exercise.
+In truth, most pets gain weight and become lazy because they are fed too much of the wrong types of food and don’t get enough exercise.

 Is it better for my pet to have one litter first?